lisa-lumos/Apache-Spark/01-big-data-and-data-lake.md

 ## Apache Spark and Databricks Cloud
 Databricks is the main driving force behind the Spark.

-The Spark core layer has 2 parts:
+The Spark core layer has:
 1. A distributed computing engine
 2. A set of core APIs.
 Used for writing data processing logic during the initial days of Apache Spark.
-Can be tricky to learn.
+Tricky to learn.
 Lack some performance optimization features.
 Now recommended to avoid them.

 Spark only gives you the data processing framework, so you will need a "cluster manager".
 They are also called "Resource manger", or "container orchestrator".
 The Hadoop YARN resource manager is the most commonly used cluster manager for Spark.
 You can also use Mesos, and Spark Standalone Cluster Manager.
 The newer versions of Spark are also compatible with Kubernetes as a Cluster Orchestrator.